-Figure 32: Viewing Reports
+Figure 36: Viewing Reports

-- 2. To view information about the report, click the dicon. - 3.
+- 2. To view information about the report, click the cicon. - 3.
 To change details in the report, click the Edit button.
 After you have made your changes, click Update Report. - 4.
 To generate a new report, click the Report Builder button. - 5.
 Add a Name and Description to your report, select the type of Query and report Schedule (Daily, Weekly, Monthly). - 6.
-If you want the report delivered to an email address or SFTP server, select the Enable automatic report delivery option and add details of the delivery method: - If you selected Email Delivery, enter the user's email address.
-To add additional email addresses, click the + Email button. - If you selected SFTP Config, enter details of the SFTP server you want to connect to (Host IP address, Port number and directory, username and password/Secret ID) - 7.
-Click Save Report.
-See the example below.
+If you want to deliver reports to an email address: - a.
+Select the Enable automatic report delivery option and enter the user's email address. - b.
+To add additional email addresses, click the + Email button.

-Figure 33: Report Builder
+Figure 37: Report Builder